ClementTsang/rustcc/README.md

 * While loops, do-while loops, for loops, break, continue
 * Function calling and creation

+As of now, rustcc only supports variables of type int.

 ## Installation
 To install, ensure beforehand that you have [Rust and Cargo installed.](https://www.rust-lang.org/tools/install)  After that, clone the repository.
 Then, run ``cargo build --release``.